timothymcmackin/previews/octez/biel-chatbot/_sources/introduction/howtorun.rst

 Note also that since version 13.0, option ``--liquidity-baking-toggle-vote`` is mandatory, see :ref:`the changelog <changes_13_0_rc1_baker>`.
 Note that ``--liquidity-baking-toggle-vote`` must be placed **after** ``run`` on the command-line.
+Note that option ``--without-dal`` exists since version 21.3 and will be mandatory starting from 22.0.

 .. warning::